jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 starting with one containing 100 neurons, and in the subsequent layers the neuron count is gradually reduced to 1 to get scalar output.

-The model includes RELU layers to introduce nonlinearity (lines 54-58, and again lines 61, 63 and 65), and the data is normalized in the model using a Keras lambda layer (code line FIXME).
+The model includes RELU layers to introduce nonlinearity (lines 54-58), and the data is normalized in the model using a Keras lambda layer (code line 53).
 The normalization layer just zero-centers the data and scales it between -0.5 and 0.5.

 #### 2. Reducing overfitting in the model

-The model contains four dropout layers in order to reduce overfitting (model.py lines 60, 62, 64 and 66).
+The model contains four dropout layers in order to reduce overfitting (model.py lines 62 and 64).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 70, validation split).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I modified the drive.py script used to operate the model file in the simulator a bit, increasing the target speed to 16 mph.

 #### 3. Model parameter tuning